Doc Productions

 The figure shows the localized displacement of the G and D string regions on the upper area of the violin bridge, which is due to the effect resulting from the tension of the corresponding strings.

-Leaning Forward Bridge Waist E , A , D & G Parts Leaning Forward Bridge Waist E , A , D & G Parts
+Leaning Forward Bridge Waist E , A , D & G Parts Leaning Forward Bridge Waist E , A , D & G Parts - Analysis

 Production 6